tc39/proposal-defer-import-eval/README.md

 Follow these steps:
   1. Click the green ["use this template"](https://github.com/tc39/template-for-proposals/generate) button in the repo header.
 (Note: Do not fork this repo in GitHub's web interface, as that will later prevent transfer into the TC39 organization)
-  1. Go to your repo settings “Options” page, under “GitHub Pages”, and set the source to the **master branch** (and click Save, if it does not autosave this setting)
+  1. Go to your repo settings “Options” page, under “GitHub Pages”, and set the source to the **main branch** under the root (and click Save, if it does not autosave this setting)
       1. check "Enforce HTTPS"
       1. On "Options", under "Features", Ensure "Issues" is checked, and disable "Wiki", and "Projects" (unless you intend to use Projects)
       1. Under "Merge button", check "automatically delete head branches"